"I began to reflect on Nature's eagerness to sow life everywhere...

 That immense, overwhelming, relentless, burning ardency of Nature for the stir of life."

 —Henry Beston, The Outermost House

-> I enjoyed watching this little Douglas squirrel scamper up and down an old cedar stump.
-He kept going back to get another helping of goodies.
-He was ravenous, and he ate cones like corn on the cob—one after the other.
-He needed to replenish his energy after a long, cold and snowy winter.
+I enjoyed watching this tiny Douglas squirrel scamper up and down an old cedar stump.
+He got a lot of exercise gathering food and returning to this spot to enjoy it.
+He needed to fill up after a long, cold, and snowy winter.

-> This tiny squirrel has the right idea—to fill up with good things for the spring season.
+This active squirrel has the right idea—to fill up with good things for spring.